-The Metropolitan Museum of Art has collected major works of American art since opening its doors in 1870.
-A dedicated, separate “American Wing” of the Museum first opened in 1924 to exhibit the domestic arts of the 17th to early 19th centuries; in 1980, paintings and sculpture galleries and the enclosed Charles Engelhard Court (below) were added, joining it all together.
+Since its founding in 1870, The Metropolitan Museum of Art has collected major works of American art.
+A separate, dedicated “American Wing” of the Museum first opened in 1924 to exhibit the domestic arts of the 17th to early 19th centuries; in 1980, paintings and sculpture galleries—as well as the enclosed Charles Engelhard Court (below)—were added, joining the American Wing all together.

-In 2012, after an extensive renovation, the American Wing was yet again reconfigured with 26 expanded and elegant galleries encompassing 30,00 square feet for the display of the Museum’s superb collection of some 20,000 works of American fine and decorative art.
+After another extensive renovation in 2012, the American Wing was reconfigured with 26 expanded and refined galleries—encompassing 30,00 square feet for the display of the Museum’s superb collection of some 20,000 works of American fine and decorative art.
 These ever-changing holdings include mid-17th to early 20th-century American and Latin American paintings; sculpture; drawings; decorative arts; historical interiors; and architectural fragments.
 Twenty period rooms tell the story of American domestic architecture and furnishings from 1680 to 1915.

 The Henry R. Luce Center for the Study of American Art, the open-storage area and gallery space on the American Wing’s mezzanine level (below), opened in 1988.
 Its thousands of objects are arranged by material, form, and chronology, and can be searched in a digital database.